SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/virtual_qpu.md

 Dict("00" => 53, "11" => 47)
 ```
+Here we see that, after measurement, the classical result bits were set to `00`
+in 53 of the 100 shots.
+In the other 47 shots, the result bits were set to `11`.

 !!! note
 	The reason the number of measured values for states `00` and `11` are not necessarily equal is due to the fact that `VirtualQPU` tries to mimic the statistical nature of real hardware.
 By increasing the `shots_count` the experiment will confirm that the probability of `00` and `11` are equal.

 The virtual QPU currently mimics an ideal hardware with no error.
 In future versions, we expect to add noise models for sources such as crosstalk, thermal noise, etc.

 In the next tutorial, we will show how to submit a job to real quantum processing hardware.